iqfareez/Chat-App-Project/README.md

 ## Extra Features

 - <kbd>Enter</kbd> to send message
-- Responsive layout (Able ro resize window without breaking the UI)
+- Responsive layout (Able to resize window without breaking the UI)

 ## Limitations

-- Only handle one client
+- Only handle one (last connected) client